Modeling, Optimization, Decision and Organization (MODO) - Master's Year 2

 Program Objectives

-• Understand how to develop a research problem and to design solutions
+• Be able to develop research questions and design solutions.

-• Know how to integrate decision-support methods and tools within an organization
+• Be able to integrate decision support methods and tools within organizations.

 Types of education